 Most charge a clear fee structure which includes selling the home at a fixed fee and include expert price recommendations, valuation visits, and access to an online portal that keeps people informed at all stages.
 Typically, the fees are thousands of pounds cheaper than a high street sale, which will charge around 1.5% of the asking price as a minimum.
 Many will also provide evidence of how quickly they can sell a home on average on their own sites – and will almost certainly tell customers if they enquire.
 However, some traditionalists still like to actually see an agent in front of them in the same room, rather than across the internet.

-If you need or want to sell your home very quickly then We Buy any Home will buy your home from you and provide a guaranteed quick sale, a process that can take only 7 days to complete – far quicker than the average.
+If you need or want to sell your home quickly in the UK then We Buy any Home will buy your home from you and provide a guaranteed quick sale, a process that can take only 7 days to complete – far quicker than the average.

 Circumstances where you might wish to sell quickly include if you have exhausted all other options; if you have received the home through inheritance; if you need money quickly; if you are divorcing or separating; or perhaps – although less common – if you need to move quickly for some reason.
 You will almost certainly have to drop the asking price, but this might be a lesser concern than actually looking after the sale yourself – worth considering, depending on your financial situation.